robinweser/react-controlled-form/README.md

 #### update

 Programmatically change the data of a field.
-Useful e.g. when receiving data from an API.
+Useful e.g. when receiving data from an API.<br />
+If value is changed, it will automatically trigger re-validation.

-> **Note**: If you know the data upfront, prefer to pass it to the `useField` hook directly though.
+> **Note**: If you know the initial data upfront, prefer to pass it to the `useField` hook directly though.

 ```ts
 update({